ProVal-Tech/Strapper/README.md

 # Import Strapper
 Import-Module Strapper

-# Writes to the log file, the Information stream, and the
+# Writes to the log file, the Information stream, and the Strapper database.
 Write-Log -Message 'It works!'
 ```